Dementia Diagnosis

 • If negative corroborative history:

-• Reassure and arrange follow-up if symptoms evolve
+• Use clinical judgement.
+Reassure and arrange follow-up if symptoms evolve.

 • If positive corroborative history

-• Proceed with further assessment as needed (e.g., labs, imaging and neuropsychiatry testing)
+• Proceed with further assessments as needed (e.g., cognitive/functional/behavioural assessments, labs, imaging, etc.).

 • Initiate imaging if any of the following are present: